lermana/nyc_dob_analysis/report.md

 |                    |2018            |0.02                 |    0.00            |0.64
 |                    |2019            |0.01                 |    0.00            |0.33

-This table shows percentage of ECB Violation counts, percentage of imposed penalty, percentage of paid penalty, and paid-to-imposed penalty for year 2017, 2018 and 2019 for each type of ECB violations.
-For example in 2017 for construction type, 74% of ECB violation issued in that year contributed to construction and 77% of dollar amount of penalty imposed was towards to construction.
-However, the paid to imposed ratio for construction in 2017 is only 0.43, which means 57% of penalty imposed for construction in 2017 has not been paid with in 2017.
-It is also interesting to see the normalized penalty imposed increase in dollars from 7% in 2018 to 16% in 2019, but the normalized violation counts only increased 1%.
-Furthermore, the paid to imposed ratio was only 0.14 and 0.01 in 2018 and 2019.
-The city should definitely to investigate on these two types of ECB violations to improve their collection of penalty.
+This table shows the percentages of DoB ECB violations:

+- issued (counts)
+- imposed (dollars)
+- paid (dollars)

+as well as the paid-to-imposed ratios, all broken out by year and by violation type, for 2017 - 2019.

+We can see that `Construction` violations account for the lionshare of both the number of issued penalties and the total dollar-value of imposed penalties.
+Additionally, we can see that `Construction` violations show a pretty poor paid-to-imposed ratio, which when paired with the outsized contributions to `Normalized Violation Counts` leads to a large percentage of violations not being paid.
+It would seem, then, that `Construction` violations are driving much of the recent declines in overall paid-to-imposed ratio, which supports the idea that developers treat these violations as simply a cost of doing business.

+For instance, with a paid-to-imposed ratio of just .3 in 2018 but a .77 contribution to all penalty dollars imposed, `Construction` penalties in 2018 single-handedly accounted for 54% of all violations issued that year not being paid within that year.

+`Quality of Life` violations took an even more drastic tumble, with regard to paid-to-imposed ratio.
+These account for only a small percent of the total dollar-value of imposed penalties, although this number grew noticeably between 2018 and 2019.

 #### Figure 17
 - [data](#figure-17-data)
 ![ ](figures/violation_spikes.png  "dob_violation_counts")

+We grouped (non-ECB) DoB violations by issued year and monthfrom 2000 to 2019 to allow us to understand the trend in the issuance of these violations over the years.

+As has already been mentioned, the periodic spikes probably coincide to auto-generated violations that are issued from time to time.
+That doesn't mean this chart didn't look surprising to us!
+Something like yearly autocorrelation (as we saw [above](#figure-2)) was to be expected - but clusters around the same calendar month each year, that was surprising.

-We grouped DoB violations by issued year and month from 2000 to 2019 to understand the trend in violation issuance over years.
-DoB Violation is a notice without penalty, which is very different from ECB violation.
-The periodic spikes for each year are most likely the computer generated violations from time to time.
-We were unable to come to a conclusion on whether a default on a DoB-issued ECB violation would yield a DoB violation.
-If this is this the case, the jagged temporality of this data could be aggravating efforts to enforce payment on DoB-issued ECB violations.
+We were unable to come to a conclusion on whether a default on a DoB-issued ECB violation yields a DoB violation - this is an important question that we're hoping someone can answer for us.
+If that is the case, the jagged temporality of this data could be aggravating efforts to enforce payment on DoB-issued ECB violations, as perpetrators might be either confused about the consequences for penalty default, or aware of the fact that further penalties may be more tied to the calendar month than the date of default, which seems odd.

---

 [^](#table-of-contents)
 ## Recommendations